-An online resource for experienced and beginner gardeners everywhere – and for anyone curious to explore and understand how what we do out in our gardens and allotments affects the natural world around us.
+An online resource for experienced, beginner and non-gardeners everywhere – and for anyone curious to explore and understand how what we do out in our gardens and allotments affects the natural world around us.

 Earth-friendly gardener is cultivated by me, John Walker, a British gardening and environment writer, book author and blogger.
 You can find out more about me, my gardening philosophy and the gentle ambition for this site on the about page.

 At the heart of earth-friendly gardener is a growing collection of my published magazine articles, columns and blogposts, covering a diversity of topics: from tackling climate change to exposing gardening industry ‘greenwash’, growing using the best peat-free compost to buying less gardening ‘stuff’.
 I hope you enjoy reading my work, that it challenges your grey matter and, hopefully, gets you thinking differently about what you’re doing in your own garden or allotment, whatever its size.

 To ensure its independence, earth-friendly gardener doesn’t carry any advertising or sponsorship.